tarwn/lessthandot-hugo/blogs/content/posts/2011-12-28-sql-server-auditing-creating-a-1.md

   - Microsoft SQL Server Admin

 ---
-Continuing onwards with the SQL Server auditing feature, let&#8217;s start off by creating a simple audit that will capture some database level events.
+Continuing onwards with the SQL Server auditing feature, let's start off by creating a simple audit that will capture some database level events.

 Previously we looked at how to create a Server Audit Specification and creating a Database Specification follows the same steps.
 The main difference is the location, as well as the objects to capture.
 In the following example we will look at capturing delete statements on a database.